-Step 3: Go over the customer needs assessment form you had your customer fill out.
+Step 3: Review the customer needs assessment form.

-As you work through the review, you will discuss each type of insurance you offer and cover 3 main points of discussion: educate, review, and confirm.
+As you make your way through the review, you will discuss each type of insurance you offer and cover 3 main points of discussion: educate, review, and confirm.

 To Educate, teach the customer the purpose of each coverage and why they would need it.
 Using first-hand experiences and stories has been an effective way to make these points.

 To review, go over their current coverage and explain whether or not it is sufficient in your expert opinion.

 Then confirm by asking your customer whether or not they are satisfied with the coverage they currently have.